AdobeDocs/workfront.pt-BR/help/quicksilver/review-and-approve-work/manage-approvals/request-document-approvals.md

 ---
 product-area: documents
 navigation-topic: approvals
-title: Solicitar aprovações de documentos
-description: Você pode solicitar aprovação de gerentes ou outros usuários para um documento no Adobe Workfront.
-Você também pode solicitar aprovações de documentos de pessoas sem contas do Workfront se o administrador do Workfront tiver ativado esse recurso, conforme descrito em Configurar preferências de segurança do sistema.
+title: Request a legacy document approval
+description: You can request approval from managers or other users for a document in Adobe Workfront.
+You can also request document approvals from people without Workfront accounts if your Workfront administrator has enabled this capability, as described in Configure system security preferences.
 author: Courtney
 feature: Work Management, Digital Content and Documents
 exl-id: f54a221b-4bf0-414e-b2f3-ace861d85496
-source-git-commit: 2503b6e628e4860a5652c620d8e4d0eea2414443
+source-git-commit: 0c4904a380dd62b9ea01dd1030ee02d82a869541
 workflow-type: tm+mt
-source-wordcount: '515'
+source-wordcount: '544'
-ht-degree: 1%
+ht-degree: 6%

 ---

-# Solicitar aprovações de documentos

-Você pode solicitar aprovação de gerentes ou outros usuários para um documento no Adobe Workfront.
-Você também pode solicitar aprovações de documentos de pessoas sem contas do Workfront se o administrador do Workfront tiver habilitado esse recurso, conforme descrito em [Configurar preferências de segurança do sistema](../../administration-and-setup/manage-workfront/security/configure-security-preferences.md).
+# Request a legacy document approval

+You can request approval from managers or other users for a document in Adobe Workfront.
+You can also request document approvals from people without Workfront accounts if your Workfront administrator has enabled this capability, as described in [Configure system security preferences](../../administration-and-setup/manage-workfront/security/configure-security-preferences.md).

+>[!NOTE]
+>
+>The information in this article refers to legacy document approvals. <br>
+>For information about new Unified Review and Approval, see [Unified review and approval overview](/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/document-approvals-overview.md).

 ## Requisitos de acesso

-+++ Expanda para visualizar os requisitos de acesso para a funcionalidade neste artigo.
++++ Expanda para visualizar os requisitos de acesso da funcionalidade neste artigo.

 <table style="table-layout:auto">